OPENPTY(3) | Library Functions Manual | OPENPTY(3) |

 areplica.
 If name is non-null,

-the filename of the replica is returned in name.
-If
+the pathname of the replica is stored in the buffer pointed to by

 termp is non-null, the terminal parameters of the